ezramorse/mens/README.md

 MENS is a complete toolkit for quickly building **fast** isomorphic javascript web applications, such that there is little to no differentiation between coding on the frontend and the backend.
 This framework has utilities to handle asynchronous data, sharing of session variables for client-side rendering, JSX (or just HTML) templating and event-driven programming (via socket.io).
-MENS takes an exterme KISS approach by simply bridging together a variety of useful, synergistic javascript libraries.
+MENS takes an extreme KISS approach by simply bridging together a variety of useful, synergistic javascript libraries to create an elegant isomorphic javascript server.

 **Use Cases:** Social media web applications with interactive communities, multi-user administration tools, mobile applications, etc. (anything requiring interactivity, speed, reactive interfaces and high concurrency)